My Accomplice – Daphne du Maurier by Anna Mazzola

 What’s funny is that in own time she was written off by many critics as a ‘romance’ writer, and yet there is very little that is romantic about her novels, short stories or plays.
 She was more interested, as I am, in obsession and power in relationships; in suppressed violence and betrayal; in people tearing each other apart.
 Her novels are more psychological thriller or gothic fiction; sometimes even horror.
 They vary hugely, but none have happy endings.

 I’ve learnt a huge amount from Du Maurier.
 I know many of us have.
 She’s such a magnificent storyteller.
 She does all of the things a creative writing tutor will tell you to do: create characters we care about, put them in a distinct setting, and send them on a journey that will change both them and us.
 She also writes in a way that is both literary and accessible, and which hasn’t really dated.
 But she does more than that.
 She explores what it means to be human, and the extremes to which people will go times of crises.
 ‘There is no end to the evil in ourselves,’ she once wrote, ‘just as there is no end to the good.
 It’s a matter of choice.
 We struggle to climb, or we struggle to fall.
 The thing is to discover which way we’re going.’

 She was very versatile, and very brave.
 She wrote what she wanted to write about: wreckers, adventure stories, time-travel, sex dolls.
 I imagine that if we were together in her writing shed, she’d light up another cigarette and tell me to quit worrying about the market for my next book.
 Just write the damn thing.

-The Story Keeper is published this week.
+The Story Keeper is out now.